resource/angular-starterkit/README.md

 ## Additional Info

-### WebStorm IDE Support
+For a full description of the directories and files included in this project and how to use them, see [Directory Structure Overview](docs/Directory_Structure_Overview.md).

-For a more pleasant programming experience see the [WebStorm Setup Guide](docs/Webstorm%20Setup%20Guide.md) to learn how to use this project with JetBrains' excellent WebStorm IDE.
+For information on how to set up this project to work with JetBrains' excellent WebStorm IDE, see [WebStorm Setup Guide](docs/Webstorm_Setup_Guide.md).

-### Browser Synchronization Support

-There is no baked in support for browser synchronization (i.e. live reload) in this starter kit.
+Note, this starter kit has no baked-in support for browser synchronization (i.e. live reload).
 If you'd like to add browser synchronization to your project we suggest one of the following solutions.

 1. [Ghostlab](http://vanamco.com/ghostlab/)
 2. [BrowserSync](http://www.browsersync.io/)